 My father, Andres Laszlo Sr. was an avid collector.
 However, unlike me, he had the good sense to exhibit his collections and occasionally sell a piece or two, something I have failed miserably in, resulting in that I now can no longer afford to keep them.
 The pieces displayed below are all listed in the last exhibition - 1000 ans de sculpture primitive Espagnole/collection A. Laszlo - at Galerie Jean-Francois Apesteguy, Deauville 1969 in Paris.

 This, as far as I know, was the last time the collection was shown to the public.
-I know for certain that they have been exhibited in New York, Anesi (France) and Paris, i.e., on three continents, but as it was once my father's main income, there must have been many other places.
+I know for certain that they have been exhibited in New York, Anesi (France), and Paris, i.e., on three continents, but as it was once my father's main income, there must have been many other places.
 There are copies of the 1969 catalogue and two old catalogs.
 You can read the French catalog here.

-In the catalog, you can find information about height, age, where the piece was bought (i.e., not necessarily from where it originates).
+In the catalog, you can find information about height, age, and where the piece was bought (i.e., not necessarily from where it originates).
 Below you can see slideshows of some of the most interesting pieces:

 THE COLLECTION.

-1. Saint anne, the virgin and the BABY JESUS
+1. Saint Anne, the Virgin, and the BABY JESUS

 2. "CHRist aux outrages"